-Dear Teenage Karen
+Dear Teenage Karen,

+Do not be afraid.
+Repeat DO NOT BE AFRAID.
+It will all work out.
 Your personality, drive, problem-solving and mainly mathematical ability will carry you through the IT world without you needing to worry.

-Spreadsheets are boring – but never underestimate the power of being to manipulate a spreadsheet well (it will make you a goddess).
+Spreadsheets are boring, but never underestimate the power of being to manipulate a spreadsheet well (it will make you a goddess).
 Take extra courses (free, online) and get really good at that stuff as it will help you immeasurably.

-You like Biology and Statistics and will struggle through Chemistry & Pure Maths – it doesn´t matter, what you have will be more than enough for a successful IT business career.
+Whilst you are teenage you don’t know where life will lead you – you cannot begin to guess.
+You are good at Science.
+You like Biology and Statistics and will struggle through Chemistry & Pure Maths.
+It doesn´t matter, what you have will be more than enough for a successful IT business career.

 Seize each opportunity if you are able to do so – there are so many possibilities available when you are young, mobile & without kids.
 Use that time to have a blast.
 Travel.
 Go to conferences.
 Be bold with your employer about what you want to do & what you want to learn next.
 As you will later discover almost all companies have schemes for personal development which almost no employee utilizes (especially no woman).
-Most big corporates have passed the buck to the employee in the name of cost saving – this is a typical sentence to help you recognize it “we have empowered our employees to determine their own personal development path”.
-Let me translate it for you… it means the following
+Most big corporates have passed the buck to the employee in the name of cost-saving – this is a typical sentence to help you recognize it “we have empowered our employees to determine their own personal development path”.
+Let me translate it for you… it means the following:

-· We need to have a development path because we are a big corporation
+- We need to have a development path because we are a big corporation

-· We let everyone decide what they want to do because 90% of the workforce won’t do it & we won’t need to spend any cash
+- We let everyone decide what they want to do because 90% of the workforce won’t do it & we won’t need to spend any cash

-· We will proactively support the ladies because then we can show that not only are we investing in people but we are investing in GIRLS & then we will write about it a lot to make our company look better
+- We will proactively support the ladies because then we can show that not only are we investing in people but we are investing in GIRLS & then we will write about it a lot to make our company look better

 Girl – you are SILLY if you don’t use this opportunity.
 The money is there, your manager doesn’t care – but you can do a lot if you just step up & use the resources.
 Be selfish in bettering yourself at someone else’s expense.